Survey of Americans Who Drive Dangerously

 Some astounding research finds

-- By far, Millennials are the greatest menaces to mobile society as 1 in 4 have tried and failed to change their dangerous driving behavior, and on top of that, they are five times more likely to cite the ability to multitask safely than any other generation surveyed.
+- By far, Millennials are the greatest menaces to mobile society, as 1 in 4 has tried and failed to change their dangerous driving behavior, and on top of that, they are five times more likely to cite the ability to multitask safely than any other generation surveyed.

 - Boomers, however, are more likely to underestimate their abilities while driving under the influence, but also one of the most likely to know and understand they may have bad habits and can successfully change them.

-- A shocking 56 percent of drivers did not think distracted driving was dangerous, and yet 25 percent of fatal accidents are caused by a distracted driver, and 16 percent of distracted driver crashes injure those involved.
+- A shocking 56% of drivers did not think distracted driving was dangerous, and yet 25% of fatal accidents are caused by a distracted driver, and 16% of distracted driver crashes injure those involved.

-- And, as suspected, 77 percent of adult drivers believe they can easily manage texting while driving.
+- And, as suspected, 77% of adult drivers believe they can easily manage to text while driving.
 The sad fact is nearly two-thirds of crashes involve cell phones (64%).
-Texting and driving is 6 times more likely to cause an accident than drinking and driving.
+Texting while driving is 6 times more likely to cause an accident than drinking and driving.